 Many women in their 20s and 30s struggle with adult acne.
-If you’re one of them, some new (and unexpected) discoveries are being made for adult acne treatment for women.
+If you’re one of them, some new (and unexpected) discoveries are being made for women's adult acne treatment.

 What is Spironolactone?

 Spironolactone (also known as Aldactone) is a drug that has been used by doctors for treating hypertension for more than 30 years.
-It was accidentally discovered that in addition to its diuretic effects, this drug also has an anti-androgenic (Anti-testosterone) effect.
+It was accidentally discovered that this drug also has an anti-androgenic (Anti-testosterone) effect in addition to its diuretic effects.
 As a result, Spironolactone is now used by many dermatologists for the treatment of adult acne, specifically adult acne for women.

 How does it work?